nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 ---
-title: "Creating your first package"
+title: "Creating Packages"
 type: docs
 weight: 3
-description: "A tutorial designed to guide a first time user's to the package creation process in Porch"
+description: "A step by step guide to creating a package revision in Porch"
 ---

 ## Prerequisites